-- Quoracy will be 3 governors at each meeting - Email confirmation by 3 governors may be cast for in-year applications - Governors must meet in the Autumn Term (Secondary) and Spring Term (Primary) to approve the over-subscription ranking of new applications for the following academic year
+- Quoracy will be three governors at each meeting. - An MS Team meeting of three governors may be cast for in-year applications. - Governors must meet in the autumn term (secondary) and spring term (primary) to approve the over-subscription ranking of new applications for the following academic year.